318 Tips To Succeed At Online Dating

 for Online Daters

-As I noted at the start of this article, many of the sport psychology techniques I have taught to elite athletes, weekend warriors, young athletes, executives, stock traders and CEO’s can be quite useful for online daters.
+As I noted at the start of this article, many of the sport psychology techniques I have taught to elite athletes, weekend warriors, young athletes, executives, stock traders, performing artists and CEO’s can be quite useful for online daters.

-Having goals and dreams are useful in sports and in relationships.
+Having goals, objectives, daydreams and dreams are useful in sports and in relationships.

-In short, as this site’s name implies, I teach people how to get into the zone and stay there.
+In short, as my website's name implies, I teach people how to get into the zone and stay there.

 Because the hypnotic state of mind parallels the zone, hypnosis and self- hypnosis often play a powerful role in activating the aforementioned qualities.
 I teach these skills to athletes and to couples who are wanting to perform better in their sports, in their careers and in their relationships.